Arvindus

 • 'Contemplations, Reduction (and Pseudo-Reduction)', Index: 201004221.

-• Aristotle, Metaphysica, in: W. D. Ross (editor), The Works of Aristotle, Volume VIII, Oxford University Press, London / et alibi, 1928.
+• Aristotle, (translated), Metaphysica, in: W. D. Ross (editor), The Works of Aristotle, Volume VIII, Oxford University Press, London / et alibi, 1928.

 • John Ayto, Word Origins, The Hidden Histories of English Words from A to Z, A & C Black, London, 2005.